 - Fading Dark Spots and Pigmentation: Say goodbye to liver spots and age-related pigmentation, as laser treatment can target and reduce these dark spots.

-- Boosting Collagen Production: By stimulating collagen, the skin becomes firmer and more elastic, resulting in a natural-looking lift.
+- Boosting Collagen Production: By increasing collagen, the skin gets stronger and more flexible, which gives it a lift that looks natural.

 - Treating Acne Scars: Laser resurfacing can significantly improve the appearance of acne scars, giving you smoother skin.